sllam/comingle/android_apps/README.md

 running the apps.

-Also, my apologies if you find the apps stylistically unappealing.. =P they were implemented and conceived by a CS major with a PhD, with no training design, little flare in fine arts, or even basic color sense.. =( If you feel like you can help with ideas or contribute in the development of more CoMingle powered apps, please do contact me!!
-I definitely could use the help! =)
+Also, my apologies if you find the apps stylistically unappealing.. =P they were implemented and conceived by a CS major with a PhD, with no design training, hardly any flare in fine arts, or even basic color sense.. =( If you feel you can help with ideas or contribute in the development of more CoMingle powered apps, please do contact me, I definitely could use the help! =)

 Disclaimer
 ==========

 These apps have been tested on 2 Nexus 4's running Android Lollipop, and 2 Samsung Galaxy S4's running Android KitKat.
-While I'm pretty certain that they are harmless and not intended to do any form of harm to yourself or your mobile device, I cannot be liable to any freak accidents that occur while you are running these apps.
+While I'm pretty certain that they are harmless, neither are they intended to do any form of harm to yourself or your mobile device.
+However, I cannot be liable for any freak accidents that occur while you are running these apps.
 So please be cautious while using them.

 And don't use your mobile devices while driving or operating heavy machinery.